 - Hawaii: 6.4 percent in 2010 (source)

 Seasonal Demand for Commodities

-Notably, along with seasonal unemployment there is often seasonal under-use of raw materials used in production.
-For example, there will most likely be a seasonal peak in production of warm, waterproof boots during the winter, as there is more demand for such products to protect from cold weather.
+Notably, along with seasonal unemployment, there is often seasonal under-use of raw materials used in production.
+For example, there will most likely be a seasonal peak in the production of warm, waterproof boots during the winter, as there is more demand for such products to protect from cold weather.